cwangrun/MGProto/README.md

 # Mixture of Gaussian-distributed Prototypes with Generative Modelling for Interpretable and Trustworthy Image Recognition

-This repository is for the paper "[IMixture of Gaussian-distributed Prototypes with Generative Modelling for Interpretable and Trustworthy Image Recognition](https://ieeexplore.ieee.org/document/10982376)", published at IEEE TPAMI 2025.
+This repository is for Pytorch implementation of the paper "[IMixture of Gaussian-distributed Prototypes with Generative Modelling for Interpretable and Trustworthy Image Recognition](https://ieeexplore.ieee.org/document/10982376)", published at IEEE TPAMI 2025.

 This code repository was based on ProtoPNet (https://github.com/cfchen-duke/ProtoPNet)